manimino/ducks/filterbox/mutable/how_it_works.md

 So the code is a bit more complex than the pseudocode above, in order to keep collection overhead from filling RAM.

 Here is the table again.
-FilterBox (line 3) uses cykhash, array, and integer types to stay RAM-efficient at all collection sizes.
+FilterBox (bottom line) uses cykhash, array, and integer types to stay RAM-efficient at all collection sizes.

 |                     | 1     | 2     | 3     | 4    | 5     | 10    | 25    | 50   | 100   | 1000  | 10000 |